Brennan Heart

-Fabian Bohn (born 2 March 1982), better known by his stage name Brennan Heart, is a Dutch DJ and a hardstyle producer.
+Fabian Bohn (born 2 March 1982), known professionally as Brennan Heart, is a Dutch DJ and hardstyle producer.

 Career

-Blademasterz
+Brennan & Heart

-In 2002, Fabian Bohn co-founded with Pieter Heijnen (known as DJ Thera) a duo named Blademasterz concentrating on making hardstyle music, after having experimented with various styles of music like techno, hard trance and tech trance.
+In 2002, Fabian Bohn co-founded with Pieter Heijnen (known as DJ Thera) a duo named Brennan & Heart concentrating on making hardstyle music, after having experimented with various styles of music like techno, hard trance and tech trance.
 After more than three years of cooperation, the duo split and went their own ways, with Bohn taking the name Brennan Heart and Pieter Heijnen continuing as DJ Thera.

 Solo

 Bohn, now Brennan Heart, continued producing hardstyle music after the split.
 In 2006, Brennan Heart joined the Dutch label Scantraxx Records (created by The Prophet).
 Under that banner, Brennan Heart created his own sublabel M!D!FY in May 2006.

 In 2009, he released his first album as a solo artist, Musical Impressions.
 In 2014, he released the second album, Evolution of Style, which featured Imaginary, featuring Jonathan Mendelsohn and Lose My Mind, featuring his good friend Wildstylez, that has become smash-hit overnight.
-In 2016, two years after the last album release, he dropped his third album where's I AM HARDSTYLE was born.
+In 2016, two years after the last album release, he dropped his third album where I AM HARDSTYLE was born.
 The year after, he released his fourth album, On Demand.

 In 2019, ten years after his first album he released his fifth album Show Your True Colors.
 A little more than one year later during the global pandemic he decided to release his sixth album Brennan Heart & Friends where he worked with artists like Kayzo, Armin van Buuren, and many more.

 The year 2021 was a year to celebrate 20 years in the business with his seventh album Brennan Heart 20 Yrs containing 4 CDs of his best music over the past 2 decades.